 Salt is undoubtedly a hidden gem in terms of nutrition and health.
 It provides many other benefits than just regulating the water content in our bodies.
 Listed below are more health benefits of salt.

 FOUR REASONS SALT IS BENEFICIAL FOR YOUR HEALTH

 There's a reason we crave salty foods when we're stressed.
 It's the body's way of self-regulating as salt reduces the secretion of stress hormones.
 Salt is also needed for mood-regulating amino acids to get to the brain.

 2. Mood Regulator

 Salt is needed to maintain proper mood regulation and can be used as an aid for emotional disorders.
 Salt and water work together, flushing toxins from the body, yet sparing the essential amino acids needed by the body to manufacture serotonin and melatonin.
-In some cases, lithium is actually used in place of salt to treat emotional disorders, go figure!
-So, why not just make sure to add little unrefined salt!
+In some cases, lithium is actually used in place of salt to treat emotional disorders.
+Go figure!
+So, why not add little unrefined salt?!

 3. Reduces acidity

 Salt is needed by the kidneys to flush out excess acidity through our urine.
 It is also required to remove acidity from all of our cells.
 Due to high amounts of acidity in the brain, a low sodium diet has actually been associated with the development of Alzheimer's disease!